zapabob/ROCm/docs/reference/rocmcc/rocmcc.md

 | 3                                | Both unused and zero valued |
 :::

-This optimization is effective with flto as the whole program needs to be analyzed to perform this optimization, which can be invoked as `-flto -reduce-array-computations=[1,2,3]`.
+This optimization is effective with `-flto` as the whole program needs to be analyzed to perform this optimization, which can be invoked as `-flto -reduce-array-computations=[1,2,3]`.